nlmixrdevelopment/nlmixr/README.md

        3.3.x 32-bit toolchain.
 These files can interfere with some packages that compile binaries, with unpredictable consequences.
 Similarly, only install 32-bit Rtools on 32-bit versions of Windows.
+   - Make sure the compilers have been added to the Windows `PATH` environment variable, or `RxODE` and `nlmixr` will not work (this should be done automatically during installation).
 3. Install Python for Windows.
    - This is used for its symbolic algebra package [SymPy](http://sympy.org/).
    - A very robust Python distribution that includes [SymPy](http://sympy.org/) and